 If the employer charges a credit card processing fee, an "accounting fee", or any other type of fee, deduction, or charge, for handling or processing your tips, this is illegal.
 The law is clear that you must be paid all of your tips without such charges.

 Many types of tip sharing arrangements of legal, even if they are mandated by the employer and even if the employee has no real way to bargain for different terms.
 As long as no manager or supervisor is participating in the pool, the employer is allowed to split the tip up in a "fair" manner among all people who are normally part of the "chain of service."
 This has been interpreted to mean any waitperson, busperson, bartender, hostess, wine steward, or "front room" chef.
 The tip can be split with the bartender even if that particular patron did not order any drinks.
 However, requiring tips to be paid to people who have little or no connection to the "chain of service" is illegal.
-The most common violation is using tips to pay dishwashers or other types of employees.
+Just about any type of "fair" arrangement will be permuted as long as a manager or owner does not receive any portion of the tip.
+The term "fair" means any distribution of the tips among people who provide some type of service to the customers.
+A pooling agreement will be "fair," even if you received a higher tip-out at your last job, or even if the "industry standard" typically pays you a higher amount.

 Problems can also come up when the employer places a mandatory "service charge" on a bill.
 For instance, in many car service operations, the bill has an automatic 15% "service charge" added to the bill.
 Such service charges will belong to the employer and not be considered tips if they are mandatory and not waivable by the customer.
 However, if the charge is negotiable or is simply "added as a convenience," then it will be considered a tip and belong to the employees.
 A typical example is when a restaurant automatically places an 18% gratuity on the bill for large parties.
 Even though the charge is automatically added to the bill, it is still considered a tip.